Homemade Pumpkin Pie Spice Recipe

 Blend your own Homemade Pumpkin Pie Spice!
-Ditch the store-bought jars, and make this super easy recipe.
+Ditch the store-bought jars, and make your own pumpkin pie spice blend.

-It will keep in an airtight jar ready for whenever you want to use it!
-Use it in everything that calls for a little Pumpkin Spice.
+It will keep in an airtight container ready for whenever you want to use it!
+Use it in everything that calls for a little Pumpkin Spice, or add it to a favorite recipe.

-There’s nothing wrong with store-bought spice mixes.
+There’s nothing wrong with store-bought pumpkin spice.
+I have plenty of spice aisle blends in my spice rack, for good reason.
 They’re convenient, of course.
-But, as with most convenience products – I really enjoy making my own where possible.
+As with most convenience products, I really enjoy making my own spice blends where possible.
 Controlling what goes in (and what doesn’t) is the best part!!

-Oftentimes, I’ll see a recipe calling for Pumpkin Pie Spice, which can easily be bought at the grocery store, but as with my Cajun Seasoning, Tuscan Seasoning, Poultry Seasoning & Taco Seasoning, I figured if I can make those, I can make this too!
+Oftentimes, I’ll see a recipe calling for Pumpkin Pie Spice, which can easily be bought at the grocery store, but as with my own spice blends like Cajun Seasoning, Tuscan Seasoning, Poultry Seasoning & Taco Seasoning, I figured if I can make those, I can make this too!

-A blend of cinnamon, ginger, allspice, cloves and nutmeg
+A combination of spices cinnamon, ginger, allspice, cloves and nutmeg.

 Nope, sure isn’t!
 It’s a component of pumpkin spice, but not the entire mix.